hostonefire/discord-components/README.md

 # `Discord Components`

 A fork of [@skyra-project/discord-components](https://github.com/skyra-project/discord-components) designed for use in [discord-html-transcripts](https://github.com/itzderock/discord-html-transcripts)

 ## Changes

 -   Adds `<discord-code-block>`
 -   Adds `<discord-header>`
 -   Adds better support in `<discord-time>`
     -   Automatically updating based on timestamp and format option
 -   Adds better support in `<discord-attachment>`
-	- Adds support for generic attachments, videos, and audio (changes also reflected in the react bindings)
+    -   Adds support for generic attachments, videos, and audio
+-   Adds option to do server-side hydration
+    (changes also reflected in the react bindings)

 ## Original README: